An article about friendly webscraping and a remarkable Time Trial

 In Tour de France history, time trials always are a spectacle of their own.
 Oftentimes they are a decisive factor on who wins the general classification each year.
 This was also the case this year with a stunning performance of Jonas Vingegaard on the 16th stage from Passy to Combloux.

-In order to reproduce this analysis, you have to perform the following steps:
+In order to reproduce this analysis in one go, you have to perform the following steps:

 renv::restore()